cits3007/cits3007.github.io/assets/assignments/project-spec.md

 - write an error message to that memory, and
 - set `*message` to the newly allocated memory.

+(As an alternative: your implementation of the function may return 1 on success, and abort execution of the program on any failure.
+But some marks will be available for programs that *do* handle errors and provide an error message, as outlined above.)

-If the new score would overflow an `int`, that counts as an error -- the situation should be checked for and an appropriate error message printed.
+If a score or player name cannot be stored in the characters available for them in a line, that counts as an error -- the situation should be checked for and an appropriate error message written.

 You may use helper functions if desired which are called by the `adjust_score` function.